-160. Shoes, high and low, shall be of black calfskin, patent leather, or enamel leather, or white canvas or buckskin.
+1:00.
+Shoes, high and low, shall be of black calfskin, patent leather, or enamel leather, or white canvas or buckskin.
 With white shoes, rubber soles and spring heels shall be permitted.
-Black leather shoes shall be worn with special full dress, full dress, dress, evening dress, and dinner dress, but patent or enamel leather shoes shall never be worn when on duty with enlisted men under arms.
+Black patent or enamel leather shoes shall be worn with special full dress, full dress, dress, evening dress, and dinner dress, but patent or enamel leather shoes shall never be worn when on duty with enlisted men under arms.
 White shoes shall be worn only with white trousers, but shall never be worn in dress uniform or with a landing force or with leggings.
+High shoes to be worn with all uniforms except service and evening dress.
 With leggings, high black shoes to be worn.